abhishek-archlinux/AnimeWatch/README.md

 There is no fullscreen button and play/pause button.
 People have to use keyboard shortcuts(f:fullscreen; spacebar:play/pause).
 It is not full fledge front end, the player has been written with different aim in mind.
 Therefore, i've tried to reduce buttons as much as possible so as not to clutter the interface, especially with respect to player.
 But if you still feel the need for more buttons then you can select smplayer or vlc or kodi from settings menu, or you can request the feature.
 If it does not clutters the interface more, then I'll think about adding it.

-#Player Shortcuts(once video is focussed, if it's not focussed take mouse cursor over the playing video):
+#Player Shortcuts(once video is focussed, if it's not focussed take mouse pointer over the playing video):

 q : quit